ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
+- World on the Brink - Dmitri Alperovitch

+### 2025
 - Station Eleven - Emily St. John Mandel
-- The 48 Laws of Power - Robert Greene

 ### 2024
 - The Algebra of Wealth - Scott Galloway